kyma-project/serverless/.github/ISSUE_TEMPLATE/feature-request.md

 <!-- Include links or references to:
 - Bugs that this feature might address.
-- Other github issues that are dependent on or related to this one.
+- Other GitHub issues that are dependent on or related to this one.
 - Relevant discussions, decisions or threads.
 -->